Oklahoma Legislature calls special session to finalize state budget

-House and Senate leaders announced Tuesday the special session that will run concurrently with the regular legislative session that must conclude by 5 p.m. on May 26.
+House and Senate leaders announced on Tuesday the special session, which will run concurrently with the regular legislative session that must conclude by 5 p.m.
+May 26.

-The special session that begins Wednesday will give lawmakers the ability to come back in June if they need to override any of Gov. Kevin Stitt's vetoes on budget bills or related pieces of legislation.
+The special session, which begins Wednesday, will give lawmakers the ability to come back in June if they need to override any of Gov. Kevin Stitt's vetoes on budget bills or related pieces of legislation.

 The agenda for the special session is limited to appropriating funds for the current and upcoming fiscal years, tackling legislation related to implementing the state budget and spending federal pandemic relief funds, according to a news release.